Ben Guez

-Benjamin James Guez (born January 24, 1987) was drafted by the Tigers in 2008, and has played in Detroit's organization from to 2008-2014.
-He played in the Milwaukee Brewers organization from 2014-2016.
+Benjamin James Guez (born January 24, 1987) was drafted by the Tigers in 2008, and has played in Detroit's organization from 2008 to 2014.
+He played in the Milwaukee Brewers organization from 2014 to 2016.
 In 2012, he was named an MiLB.com Organization All Star for the season, and the Scout.com Toledo Mud Hens Player of the Year.
 Guez also played for the Israel national baseball team in the Qualification Round to the 2013 World Baseball Classic, playing under the team's manager Brad Ausmus.

 Early life and personal

 Guez was born in Houston, Texas, where he resides during the off-season.
 He is Jewish, was Bar Mitzvah at Congregation Or Hadash in 2000, and says his Jewish upbringing "definitely made me more disciplined as a person."

 Guez played Little League at West U during his childhood.

 He attended Lamar High School in Houston, graduating in 2005.
 There, he played center field for the baseball team, lettering twice, and was first team All-District in 2004 and 2005.
 He was also selected to the pre-season All-Houston All Star team, and played in the All-Greater-Houston All Star game.